Robert Letzler

 Expect differences in scale across views.

-Interactive sites often let users see both the big picture and components.
-A scale chosen to accommodate the entirety of the budget or the largest universities will likely dwarf small components or liberal arts colleges – leaving the entire graphic populated with tiny bars or nearly white shades.
-It may be necessary to use different scales for different views to make the within-view variation clear.
-If you use different scales – so that comparing across views could be misleading -- telegraph that to the reader by e.g.
+Interactive sites often let users see both the big picture and smaller components.
+A scale that accommodates all government spending in California will likely obscure meaningful variation among smaller agencies and smaller states — leaving views focused on smaller amounts populated with tiny bars or nearly white shades.
+It may thus be necessary to use different scales for different views to make the within-view variation clear.
+If you use different scales — so that comparing across views could be misleading — telegraph that to the reader by e.g. being consistent in grid line spacing — say having a grid line at $20 million in sales that is near the bottom of the national view but close to the top of a regional view.

 df.to_markdown() makes it easy to integrate tables with your interactives